rykroon/blog/content/posts/modern-monetary-theory.md

 ### Taxation is the Destruction of Money
 Now, the next question you might be asking yourself is: if the government can simply issue new money to fund its expenditures, why does it even need to collect taxes?

 While taxes serve as a source of revenue for non-currency-issuing governments, such as state and local governments, they play a different role for a government that issues its own currency.
-In this case, the primary function of taxes is to reduce inflation by removing excess money from circulation.
-If spending creates money, then collecting taxes destroys money.
+In this case, the primary function of taxes is to **reduce inflation** by removing excess money from circulation.
+Additionally, taxes **create demand** for the currency by requiring individuals and businesses to obtain it in order to meet their tax obligations.
+If spending creates money, then collecting taxes destroys money, helping to regulate the economy.

 ## The Government Debt is the Non-Government Surplus.
 Now that we've described the mechanics of money for a currency issuer, let’s apply double-entry accounting to this concept.
 This will lead us to one of the most **fundamental insights of MMT**, that the government debt is mirrored by the non-government surplus.